Mst-Akhi-Khatun/trendy-commerce-client/README.md

+# Admin Email: admin@example.com Password: admin@123456

-# Lip Care Lipsticks Shop
+# Trendy Commerce Shop

-### This site is about a cosmetics shop who only sells lipsticks.
-A user can buy her choice full lipsticks by this site from her home.There are various kinds and colors of lipsticks here.
+### This site is about a e-commerce site.
+A user can buy her choice full products by this site from her home.There are various kinds and colors of products here.

-To visit the client side [Click here](https://lip-care.web.app/).
+To visit the client side [Click here](https://trendy-commerce.web.app/).

 To visit the server side: [Click here](https://evening-island-64478.herokuapp.com/).

 ## Site Descriptions:

 <ul>
-    <li>This is an lipsticks selling site</li>
+    <li>This is an product selling site</li>
     <li>I made this site with react js</li>
     <li>I use firebase for user authentication</li>
     <li>I use mongodb as a no-sql database</li>